julia-vscode/julia-vscode/README-insider.md

 ## Data/Telemetry

-The julia extension for Visual Studio Code collects usage data and sends it to the development team to help improve the extension.
+The Julia extension for Visual Studio Code collects usage data and sends it to the development team to help improve the extension.
 Read our [privacy policy](https://github.com/julia-vscode/julia-vscode/wiki/Privacy-Policy) to learn more and how to disable any telemetry.